Previous

 CATACAP

-We have since 2013 collaborated with CataCap.
-Over the years, the company has been in the same premises, but in 2022 they moved into a new location in the same building.
-Together, we looked at how to create flexible and supportive work environments for internal and external staff, just as the entire design had to reflect the company’s spirit and identity.
+Since 2013, we have collaborated with CataCap.
+Over the years, the company remained in the same premises, but in 2022, they moved into new spaces within the same building.
+Together, we explored how to create flexible and supportive work environments for both internal and external use while ensuring the entire design reflected the company’s spirit and identity.

 Designing Dynamic Spaces

-For the external clients who visit and work at the office, we have created drop-in areas where they can work.
-One of the meeting rooms has been equipped with switchable film, which can keep curious glances out while still preserving the view when the room is not in use.
+For external clients visiting and working in the office, we designed drop-in areas where they can work.
+In one of the meeting rooms, we installed a switchable privacy film to keep prying eyes out while still allowing views when the room is not in use.

-The lunch table is another piece of furniture that we developed, especially for CataCap.
-Placed in the employee lounge, it hosts colleagues and clients over food or a task.
-The lighting is adjustable, and other furniture, such as the kitchen island, is movable, so the entire lounge can quickly be transformed into an event area.
+The lunch table was another piece we designed specifically for CataCap.
+Located in the employee lounge, it serves as a gathering point for colleagues and clients over meals or tasks.
+Adjustable lighting and movable furniture, such as the kitchen island, allow the lounge to quickly transform into an event space.

-To break up the work areas, we specially designed various planters.
-Besides decorating, the planters also direct where people walk, contributing to reducing disturbances.
-We chose a special paint with a reddish surface that adds warmth to the rooms and complements the company’s graphic identity of blue shades.
+To break up the workspace areas, we custom-designed a variety of planter boxes.
+In addition to being decorative, these boxes guide foot traffic, helping to reduce distractions.
+We chose a special paint with a rough, reddish surface that adds warmth to the rooms while complementing the company’s graphic identity of blue tones.

-We also sought to incorporate the surroundings into the design – partly to create life, but also to make the spaces feel larger.
-A photographer documented the view from the other side of the walls.
-The images were printed on felt and mounted on walls in work areas and meeting rooms.
+We also sought to incorporate the surroundings into the design—not only to create a sense of life but also to make the rooms feel optically larger.
+A photographer documented the views beyond the walls, and the images were printed on felt and mounted on walls in work areas and meeting rooms.